jolicode/qotd/README.md

     docker-compose up -d
     docker-compose run --user=app --rm frontend composer install docker-compose run --user=app --rm frontend bin/db
+    yarn install # to install all frontend stuff yarn build # to build all frontend stuff
     # configure remaining parameters in .env.local
     # Enjoy

 ## Usage

-In slack you have one commands
+In slack you have one command

 * `/qotd [a date]` to find the QOTD of the day or of the given date;